-A plug-in calculator for evaluating conditional mutual information probs the joint probability distribution table of three random variables. unit the base of the logarithm.
-The default is natural logarithm, which is "log".
-For evaluating entropy in bits, it is suggested to set the unit to "log2".
+A plug-in calculator for evaluating conditional mutual information probs the joint probability distribution table of three random variables.

 CMI.plugin measures the expected mutual information between two random variables conditioned on the third one from the joint probability distribution table.